Fate/Stay Night: Unlimited Blade Works (TV series): Voice actors

 All the Japanese voice actors from the Studio Deen adaptation of Fate/stay night reprised their roles.
 In contrast, the English dub recast almost all the voice actors save for Mela Lee as Rin Tohsaka, Stephanie Sheh as Illyasviel von Einzbern, Tony Oliver as Lancer and Julie Ann Taylor as Taiga Fujimura, respectively; most notably, the roles of Shirou, Saber and Archer were recast to Bryce Papenbrook, Kari Wahlgren and Kaiji Tang, respectively.
 Papenbrook felt that the story took a "different path in Unlimited Blade Works" and that the creators "wanted a different take on Shirou".
-He was told to play Shirou in a "real" way.
-As a result, Papenbrook stated that he had to get himself into a "deep mindset" in order to play the role best.
+He noted that he was told to play Shirou in a "real" way, and had to get himself into a "deep mindset" in order to play the role best.

-Noriaki Sugiyama noted that he was tense before he started recording for Unlimited Blade Works, since he had not been involved in the mainstream Fate series since 2010.
+Noriaki Sugiyama stated that he was tense before he started recording for Unlimited Blade Works, since he had not been involved in the mainstream Fate series since 2010.
 Sugiyama expressed concern that voicing Shirou in comedic spinoffs like Fate/kaleid liner Prisma Illya and Carnival Phantasm would affect his performance for Unlimited Blade Works.
 Ayako Kawasumi, Saber's seiyuu, noted that the characterization of her role differed in Unlimited Blade Works from the Fate route, due to her character's lack of romantic feelings for Shirou in the route.
 Consequently, Saber was portrayed with a more stoic demeanor, seeing Shirou as merely her Master and not a romantic interest.